izah2587/Econo-Me/README.md

 ✨ **User Authentication**: Secure login and signup via Auth0.
 ✨ **Expense Tracking**: Add, categorize, and track your daily expenses.
 ✨ **Goal Setting**: Create, update, and monitor financial goals with progress tracking.
-✨ **Daily Reminders**: Opt-in for daily email reminders to keep you on track.
 ✨ **Price Comparison**: Compare prices of similar products to maximize savings.
 ✨ **Responsive UI**: Beautiful, easy-to-navigate interface.